N S E W

 €3,000

-per person · 6 places per retreat
+per person · ±5 places per passage

-• All meals and provisions on board
+• Basic provisions on board

 • Full facilitation by Anton across all 5 days

-• Pre-retreat psychological safety assessment
+• Pre-passage psychological safety assessment

-• Post-retreat personal leadership report
+• Post-passage personal leadership report

 • Written commitments document